Villa Romana del Casale: Triclinium and elliptical peristyle

-nymphaeum on the west side.
+nymphaeum on the western side.
 In the open courtyard were fountains spurting from the mosaic pavement.

-The Xystus forms a spectacular introduction to the luxurious tri-apsidal triclinium, the great hall that opens to the east.
-This contains a magnificent set of mosaics dominated in the centre by the enemies encountered by Hercules during his twelve labours.
+The Xystus forms an introduction to the luxurious tri-apsidal triclinium, the great hall that opens to the east.
+This contains a set of mosaics dominated in the centre by the enemies encountered by Hercules during his twelve labours.
 In the north apse is his apotheosis crowned by Jupiter, while to the east are the Giants with serpentine limbs and in their death throes, having been struck by Hercules’ arrows.
-In the south apse is the myth of Lycurgus who tried to kill the nymph Ambrosia, but was encircled by grapevines and attacked by a crowd of Maenads.
+In the south apse is the myth of Lycurgus who tried to kill the nymph Ambrosia, but instead, was encircled by grapevines and attacked by a crowd of Maenads.

 Mosaics

-Athletic competition
+Women's athletic competition

-The villa has one of the earliest known bikini-type images.
+The villa has one of the earliest known images of bikini-type garments.

-In 1959–60, Gentili excavated a mosaic on the floor of a room identified as the "Room of the Gymnasts", and also dubbed the "Chamber of the Ten Maidens" (Sala delle Dieci Ragazze in Italian).
+In 1959–60, Gentili excavated a mosaic on the floor of a room variously identified then as the "Room of the Gymnasts" and the "Chamber of the Ten Maidens" (Sala delle Dieci Ragazze in Italian).
 The subjects of the artwork appear in a mosaic that scholars have named Coronation of the Winner.
 Several women athletes are shown competing in sports that include weight-lifting, discus throwing, running, and ball-games.
-A toga-wearing official on the bottom left holds the victor's trophies (a crown and a palm frond), and the victor herself appears crowned in the centre of the mosaic.
-Much attention has been given to the competitors' two-piece outfits, which closely resemble modern-day bikinis.
+An official on the bottom left who is shown wearing a toga holds the trophies that she will award to the victor (a crown and a palm frond), and in the centre of the mosaic the victor appears with her crown and the palm frond.
+Much attention has been given to the two-piece sport or exercise outfits worn by the women, which closely resemble modern-day swimsuits.

 The Little Hunt

-Another well-preserved mosaic shows a hunt, that includes men hunting with dogs and capturing a variety of game.
+Another well-preserved mosaic shows a hunt, that includes men hunting with dogs to capture a variety of game.